Auditing and Assurance Standards Oversight Council

 Cameron lives in Oakville.

-Susan lives in Amherst.
+Kevin lives in Burlington.

-Martin lives in Outremont.
+Carol lives in Toronto.

-Stan lives in Thornhill.
+Neil lives in Ajax.

 Karen Stothers is the Senior Director, Accounting Policy Division of the Office of the Superintendent of Financial Institutions (OSFI) where she has regulated banks and insurers for over 10 years.
 In her current role, she is the head of a centre of expertise in accounting and auditing standards, processes for domestic and international accounting, disclosure and auditing policy practices for the regulation of banks and insurers.
 This centre is the authoritative voice of OSFI with domestic and international liaison parties (for example, standard setters, regulators and auditors), to ensure the ongoing assessment of key national and international accounting, disclosure and auditing standards and trends of significance to regulators.
 Karen is a member of the Basel Committee on Banking Supervision’s Accounting Experts Group.